-Freedom Healthcare Services treats pregnant patients who have an opioid addiction.
-Initially, pregnant patients who contact FHS are advised that methadone maintenance treatment is the FDA approved form of treatment for an opiate addicted pregnant woman.
+Freedom Healthcare Services treats pregnant women who have an opioid addiction.
+Initially, pregnant patients who contact F.H.S. are advised that methadone maintenance treatment is the FDA approved form of treatment for an opiate addicted pregnant woman.

-Our second option for a pregnant patient is Subutex treatment.
-This form of treatment allows the patient to have the flexibility of a take home prescription and helps stabilize her craving for opiates.
-FHS provides each pregnant patient on Subutex with individualized psychotherapy services and coordinates her treatment during pregnancy.
+Another option for a pregnant woman is Subutex treatment.
+This form of treatment allows the patient to have the flexibility of taking home a prescription that will help stabilize her craving for opiates.
+F.H.S. provides each pregnant patient on Subutex with individualized psychotherapy services and coordinates her treatment during pregnancy.

-- Patients are asked to sign releases of information for her OB/GYN/midwife so that FHS staff may coordinate care in order to monitor patient’s pregnancy closely.
+Patients are asked to sign releases of information for their OB/GYN or midwife so that F.H.S. staff may coordinate care, to help monitor patient’s pregnancy.

-- Nursing staff completes a monthly update with the patient until the ninth month and then begins weekly updates until birth.
+Nursing staff completes a monthly update with the patient until the eighth month and then begins weekly updates until birth.

-Medical staff informs the patient that upon admission to the hospital, the hospital should call FHS to confirm patient’s information in order to have continuity of care.
+Medical staff informs the patient that upon admission to the hospital, the hospital should call F.H.S. to confirm patient’s medical information in order to have continuity of care.

-Freedom Healthcare Services ensures that each female patient is fully informed of the risk to her and her unborn child from continued use of illicit drugs.
-FHS educates patients on potential risks from use or withdrawal from a narcotic drug which is administered and or dispensed as part of their comprehensive maintenance treatment or detoxification treatment.
+Freedom Healthcare Services ensures that each female patient is fully informed of the risk to herself and her unborn child from continued use of illicit drugs.
+F.H.S. educates patients on potential risks from continued use or withdrawal from a narcotic drug which is administered and or dispensed as part of their comprehensive maintenance treatment.